suryaajis/simple-pwa/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Also deployed with netlify [Weatheries](https://weatheries.netlify.app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and deployed with netlify [Weatheries](https://weatheries.netlify.app).

 ## Available Scripts